Ben Madgen: South East Melbourne Phoenix

 On 19 February 2019, Madgen signed with the South East Melbourne Phoenix, a franchise entering the NBL for the 2019–20 season.

 On 13 July 2020, Madgen announced his retirement from playing basketball to focus on his family.

 National team career

 After being selected in the Boomers squad for the Sino-Australia Challenge against China in June 2013, Madgen sustained a right ankle subtalar dislocation during training only a day after game one of the four-game series.

 Personal

 Madgen is the son of Gene and Deborah Madgen, and has a brother, Jack, and two sisters, Carly and Tess.
 His brother Jack originally played basketball before switching to football.
 His sister Tess also plays basketball.

 In May 2014, Madgen married Bria Kirk.

 In 2014, Madgen was studying a Master of Business Administration.

-In 2021, after receiving his second pfizer vaccine, he was diagnosed with pericarditis.
+In 2021, after receiving his second Pfizer vaccine, he was diagnosed with pericarditis.

 In March 2022, Madgen joined the Sydney Comets as their development manager and was later appointed the club's CEO.
+He remained in the CEO role as of January 2024.